Antech Imaging Services (AIS) is a telemedicine company based in the USA but with internet support to practices world wide.

 IVRA Educational Scholarship Guidelines

-Two Educational Scholarships are available in the January 2009-June 2012 period, each with a value of up to US $5,000.00.
-Applicants must hold a degree in Veterinary Medicine, be a member of the staff of a Veterinary Faculty, and have a special interest in Veterinary Radiology but not have access to specialist training in Clinical Veterinary Radiology at their own faculty.
+Two Educational Scholarships are available in the January 2018 - June 2021 period, each with a value of up to US $5,000.00.
+Applicants must hold a degree in Veterinary Medicine, be a member of staff of a Veterinary Faculty, have a special interest in Veterinary Diagnostic Imaging, teach the imaging course at their institution but not have access to specialist training in Clinical Veterinary Diagnostic Imaging at their own faculty.

-The closing date for applications to be sent to the IVRA is 31st December, 2011.
+The closing date for applications to be sent to the IVRA is 31st October, 2017.
 Each Scholarship will fund all or part of travel and accommodation.
 The host institution where the education takes place may be in the applicant’s own or another country.
 The costs of other expenses such as daily living expenses (including meals) and any fees the host institution or university may charge the trainee for the visit will not be reimbursed by the Scholarship.
-The training period must be begun by 30th June, 2012.
+The training period must commence by 30th June, 2018.

-All applications and requests for information for the awards should be sent electronically to the Chairperson of the Awards Selection Committee using the “IVRA Spam Protected Contact Form” described below.
+All applications and requests for information for the scholarship should be sent electronically to the Chairperson of the Awards Selection Committee, Dr. Hester McAllister at E-mail: email@example.com before October 31st 2017.

 Each Applicant and the Supervisor must complete the application form (downloaded from the IVRA website; see top of page) to provide the following information: